skounis/Building-Cloud-Computing-Solutions/README.md

 ### DevOps in Real World
 > There's a simple heuristic, either on a daily basis you're getting better or you're getting worse. **If you don't know which one, you're probably getting worse**.

+### DevOps Benefits
+DevOps: A practice that improves the velocity of the team
+1. Spead the software gets to the customers
+2. Delivery: Deliver features and bug fixes faster
+3. Reliability: Automated test, monitoring, loging makes systems much more reliable.
+4. Scale: IaS and Microservices, the smaller you make something the easier to scale.
+5. Collaboration: Shared ownership, Production management, Development and Operations work together.
+6. Decurity: Leaking data, sharing data accidentantaly.
+DevOps increase the lever of security

+### DevOps Best Practices
+1. Continuous Integration: Automaticaly testing bugs, improve the quality, reduce the time for validating and releasing.
+2. Continuous Deliver: Code ready for realease into production.
+An extension of the CI.
+3. Microservices: Critical component.
+Small services that communicate with each other with a queuieing syste or othe interface.
+4. Infrastructure as Code (IaC): Enables the CI/CD

 Links and Resource